Eburonia/i-remember/README.md

 Some people are not familiar with the flashcard system.
 Back in the days when there were no computers, students used [flashcards](https://en.wikipedia.org/wiki/Flashcard) to learn another language.

-A flashcard has a question side (front side) and an answer side (back side).
-By showing the question on the front side, the student has to guess the answer indicated on the backside of the flashcard.
+A flashcard has a question side (front-side) and an answer side (back-side).
+By showing the question on the front-side, the student has to guess the answer indicated on the back-side of the flashcard.

 For example, the question could be, what is the French translation of the English word 'Car'?
 The answer is 'Voiture'.
-'Car' is mentioned on the front and 'Voiture' on the back side of the flashcard.
+'Car' is mentioned on the front and 'Voiture' on the back-side of the flashcard.

 By repeating these flashcards over a certain amount of time, students start to remember the answers to the questions.
 This is called [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).